AsfandyarKhan72/PhaseField_PINN-MT/README.md

 - **Forward PINN** for predicting spatiotemporal microstructure evolution from prescribed initial conditions
 - **Inverse PINN** for morphology-based estimation of the gradient energy coefficient from sparse, partial, and noisy observations

+This repository is intended to support reproducible research and open scientific dissemination by providing code, input files, and representative datasets for reuse by other researchers.

 ## Overview Figure

 <p align="center">